User Guide#

 Logging#

-All application logs flow through one loguru logger and land in:
+All application logs flow through one loguru logger and land in logs/mesofield.log inside the installed mesofield package directory (pass log_dir to setup_logging to relocate it).

 • The console shows colourised logs at INFO; the file captures everything down to DEBUG.